Simplon Tunnel: Electrification and operation

 Old poster for the train between Paris and Milan (from 1908, two years after opening.
 Note the double-tracked depiction – in reality, a second single-track tunnel only opened in 1912).

 Operations commenced through the tunnel on 19 May 1906.
 Because of its length among other things, it has operated with electric traction rather than steam from the beginning.
 The official decision to use electricity was made only half a year before its opening by the then-still-new SBB.
 Brown, Boveri & Cie (BBC) were commissioned to carry out the electrification.
 They decided in 1904 to use the three-phase system being introduced in Italy, with a three-phase power supply of 3,400 volts at 15.8 Hz using two overhead wires with the track acting as the third conductor.
 BBC had no electric locomotives and initially acquired three locomotives built for the Ferrovia della Valtellina—the owner of the lines from Colico to Chiavenna and Tirano, which had been electrified with this system in 1901 and 1902—from their owner, the Rete Adriatica (Adriatic Network) railway company.
 These three locomotives (which became FS Class E.360) hauled all traffic through the tunnel until 1908.
 On 2 March 1930, the Simplon tunnel was converted to 15 kV, 16.7 Hz AC (single-phase).

 Expansion

 Between 1912 and 1921, the 19,823 m second tube, known as Simplon II, was built.
-On 7 January 1922 the northern section from the north portal to the 500 m passing loop in the middle of the tunnel was brought into operation, followed on 16 October 1922 by the southern section from the passing loop to the south portal.
+On 7 January 1922 the northern section from the northern portal to the 500 m passing loop in the middle of the tunnel was brought into operation, followed on 16 October 1922 by the southern section from the passing loop to the southern portal.